 My best 12 tips for self-care

-We all know that self-care = super important.
+We all know that self-care is really important.

-We're all busy and it's easiest to neglect taking care of ourselves first.
-Finding balance is a challenge.
+Life can get really busy and it's easy to forget to take care of ourselves.
+Finding balance can be a challenge.

-As I'm writing this at 8:29 pm, I know there is more work to do, but I've improved a lot this past year - and I wanted to share some learnings.
+I'm sitting down writing this at 8:29 pm, and I know that there is still more work that I need to do, but I've improved a lot this past year - and I wanted to share some of them with you.

-So, here are my wellness tips.
-Some small changes that continue to help me take better care of myself since starting my business.
-Hope you find a few to put into practice and improve your self-care too.
+So, here are a few of my wellness tips, some small changes that continue to help me take better care of myself since I started my business.
+I hope that this list gives you some inspiration to improve your self-care too.

 1. Regular exercise through accountability.

 Top of the wellness list every time, exercise.
-But it's easier said than done.
+But that is sometimes easier said than done.

-So make it easier, find something or someone to keep you accountable.
+One way to make it easier is to find something or someone to keep you accountable.